 Boise Cascade (BCC) Outpaces Stock Market Gains: What You Should Know

-Coming into today, shares of the engineered wood products and plywood company had lost 3.14% in the past month.
-In that same time, the Construction sector gained 2%, while the S&P 500 gained 5.51%.
+Heading into today, shares of the engineered wood products and plywood company had lost 12.73% over the past month, lagging the Construction sector's loss of 3.13% and the S&P 500's gain of 3.75% in that time.

-Wall Street will be looking for positivity from Boise Cascade as it approaches its next earnings report date.
-In that report, analysts expect Boise Cascade to post earnings of $6.40 per share.
-This would mark year-over-year growth of 70.21%.
+Boise Cascade will be looking to display strength as it nears its next earnings release.
+In that report, analysts expect Boise Cascade to post earnings of $2.48 per share.
+This would mark a year-over-year decline of 34.04%.

-Investors should also note any recent changes to analyst estimates for Boise Cascade.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Boise Cascade.
+Recent revisions tend to reflect the latest near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 51.51% higher.
+The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 7.49% higher within the past month.
 Boise Cascade is currently a Zacks Rank #1 (Strong Buy).

-In terms of valuation, Boise Cascade is currently trading at a Forward P/E ratio of 5.1.
-This valuation marks a discount compared to its industry's average Forward P/E of 13.59.
+Investors should also note Boise Cascade's current valuation metrics, including its Forward P/E ratio of 4.61.
+Its industry sports an average Forward P/E of 12.22, so we one might conclude that Boise Cascade is trading at a discount comparatively.

-It is also worth noting that BCC currently has a PEG ratio of 2.23.
-The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-Building Products - Wood stocks are, on average, holding a PEG ratio of 1.73 based on yesterday's closing prices.
+Investors should also note that BCC has a PEG ratio of 2.01 right now.
+This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
+BCC's industry had an average PEG ratio of 1.55 as of yesterday's close.

 The Building Products - Wood industry is part of the Construction sector.
-This group has a Zacks Industry Rank of 34, putting it in the top 14% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 37, which puts it in the top 15% of all 250+ industries.

 Click to get this free report